-Research evidence is available to support the use of chiropractic to treat:
+Research evidence is available to support the use of chiropractic in cases of :

 How is chiropractic different from osteopathy?

-In the main you will find that an osteopath tends to use more soft tissue work than a chiropractor (although many chiropractors, including myself, also do this) whilst a chiropractor will concentrate on bony manipulation to free up the functioning of the nervous system.
-A chiropractor will more often use short lever adjusting techniques which work directly on the individual vertebrae whereas an osteopath may use long lever techniques such as exerting a pull on an arm to adjust an area in the mid back.
+In the main you will find that an osteopath tends to use more soft tissue work than a chiropractor (although many chiropractors, including myself, also do this) whilst a chiropractor will concentrate on bony manipulation, aiming to enhance neuromusculoskeletal function.
+A chiropractor will more often use short lever adjusting techniques whereas an osteopath may use long lever techniques such as exerting a pull on an arm to adjust an area in the mid back.

 What can I expect from my first session ?